SM451Modding/ProjectLightSouls/README.md

 Undead Male Merchant has been moved to the Taurus Tower

+Taurus Demon has darker colors to match his PTDE appearance

 Dragon bridge underside has new hallway and wood support bridge

 Church has less hollow spam